 \section{Abstract}

-In this work, we present a preliminary study combining two approaches in the context of solving PDEs: the classical finite element method (FEM) and more recent techniques based on neural networks.
-Indeed, in recent years, physics-informed neural networks (PINNs) have become particularly interesting for rapidly solving such problems, especially in high dimensions.
-However, their lack of accuracy is a significant drawback in this context, hence the interest in combining them with FEM, for which error estimators are already known.
-The complete pipeline proposed here, therefore, consists of modifying classical FEM approximation spaces by taking information from a prior, chosen here as the prediction of a neural network.
-On the one hand, this combination improves and certifies the prediction of neural networks to obtain a fast and accurate solution.
+In this work, we present a study combining two approaches in the context of solving PDEs: the continuous finite element method (FEM) and more recent techniques based on neural networks.
+In recent years, physics-informed neural networks (PINNs) have become particularly interesting for rapidly solving PDEs, especially in high dimensions.
+However, their lack of accuracy can be a significant drawback in this context, hence the interest in combining them with FEM, for which error estimates are already known.
+The complete pipeline proposed here consists in modifying the classical FEM approximation spaces by taking information from a prior, chosen as the prediction of a neural network.
+On the one hand, this combination improves and certifies the prediction of neural networks, to obtain a fast and accurate solution.
 On the other hand, error estimates are proven, showing that such strategies outperform classical ones by a factor that depends only on the quality of the prior.
-We validate our approach with numerical results obtained for this preliminary work on parametric problems with one- and two-dimensional geometries.
-They demonstrate that to achieve a fixed error target, a coarser mesh can be used with our enhanced FEM compared to the standard one, leading to reduced computation time, particularly for parametric problems.
+We validate our approach with numerical results performed on parametric problems with \RTwo{1D, 2D and 3D} geometries.
+These experiments demonstrate that to achieve a given accuracy, a coarser mesh can be used with our enriched FEM compared to the standard FEM, leading to reduced computational time, particularly for parametric problems.